If you have not yet registered for the free Encore, please sign up here.

 Thomas Hübl

-Host, Teacher, Author of Healing Collective Trauma, and Founder of the Academy of Inner Science
+Host, Teacher, Author of Attuned and Healing Collective Trauma, and Founder, Academy of Inner Science

 Show More Info ▼Highlights from this session:

-MUSICAL PERFORMANCE with mamuse
+MUSICAL PERFORMANCE with Ron Artis II

-This musical performance will be available to watch for free from the day it is released until the end of the Summit (October 6).
+This musical performance will be available to watch for free from the day it is released until the end of the Summit (October 4).

 Speaker Talks Day 3